|Titanic Historian - Denise Vanaria is Mrs. Thomas Andrews|

 Ms. Vanariaís credits and appearances include, among many others, Robert Ballardís famous "Titanic Revealed;" the Broadway musical "Titanic," Voiceover artist for "Titanic, Pride of the White Star."
-Exhibitions of her meticulously restored Edwardian clothing have appeared around the world and she has for approximately ten years had numerous Titanic artifacts on display at "Titanic the Experience" in Orlando, Fla.
+Member of the Titanic Speakers Bureau.
+Exhibitions of her meticulously restored Edwardian clothing have appeared around the world and she has numerous Titanic artifacts on continuous display at "Titanic the Experience" in Orlando, Fla.
 She is a Titanic/Andrews historian as well as a consultant on Edwardian fashion and clothing to museums and entertainments.
-In the course of a lifelong passion for the restoration of Edwardian attire, she has accumulated one of the largest Edwardian clothing collections on the east coast.

 For Information & to book an engagement with Ms. Vanaria, please contact: MrsThosAndrews@aol.com

 *Fees are variable depending upon the nature and length of the desired program; venue location; travel expenses; as well transportation of artifacts.
 Whenever possible, Titanic-Mrs. Thomas Andrews, makes every effort to work within the client's budget.

 Donations of antique clothing, shoes, accessories, period & Titanic related items are very much appreciated.
 We are gladly accepting donations of the Titanic Franklin Mint Rose doll & accessories collection.
 Franklin Mint Anniversary Heirloom Gibson Girl dolls.